INSPIRE THE NEXT GENERATION

 Our academic program is rigorous.
 Expect to work hard and be challenged.
 But there’s no need to stress, because we offer a supportive and collaborative environment.
 Your professors and fellow engineering students will become your friends and family.
 They will help yousucceed and open doors for you.

 The engineering education program blends challenging coursework with real-world learning.
 You’ll work on team projects and solve engineering challenges.
 You’ll go out into the community and local schools to work with children, introducing them to engineering with fun, hands-on projects that you design and develop.
 You’ll learn how to communicate effectively and develop engineering designprojects, lesson plans and curricula for middle school and high school students.
 These skills are essential for every successful teacher.

 Upon graduation, you’ll become an ambassador for the engineering profession – ready to have a positive impact on young people and to change the world!

 SCHOOL DAYS, FUN DAYS

 ONU started the first – and only – undergraduate chapter of the American Society for Engineering Education (ASEE).
-Members of this group participate in regional and national conferences, host social activities, and participate in STEM outreach programs.
+Members of this group participate in professional development conferences, host social activities, and participate in STEM outreach programs.